-Guidelines relating to free choice are included in Information for All Providers, General Policy.
-Recipients have the freedom to choose either a single provider or a combination of providers to obtain examining and dispensing services.
-To assure that recipients are aware and able to make this choice, written prescriptions must be supplied to recipients, whenever eyeglasses or other vision aids are required, immediately following the eye examination.
-The Federal Trade Commission Regulation 456.2: http://www.ftc.gov/bcp/rulemaking/rvalue/16cfr460.pdf) currently requires that a recipient be given a prescription immediately upon completion of an eye examination even when he/she does not require new eyeglasses.
-Whenever recipients do not require new eyeglasses, the prescription received immediately following the eye examination must specify, "FOR REFERENCE ONLY".
+Medicaid enrollees have the freedom to choose either a single provider or a combination of providers to obtain examining and dispensing services.
+To assure that enrollees are aware and able to make this choice, written prescriptions must be supplied to enrollees, whenever eyeglasses or other vision aids are required, immediately following the eye examination.

+The Federal Trade Commission Regulation 456.2 currently requires that an enrollee be given a prescription immediately upon completion of an eye examination even when he/she does not require new eyeglasses.
+Whenever enrollees do not require new eyeglasses, the prescription received immediately following the eye examination must specify, "FOR REFERENCE ONLY".
+The regulations are available online at: